We're pleased to offer the following services at MVS Pet Care - House Calls:

 - Emergency Referrals

 We value your time and therefore give you a narrow window of arrival time for your appointment.
 You can help us by valuing our time as well.
 If you need to cancel or reschedule, please let us know as soon as possible.

 Cancellations less than 24 hours before the scheduled appointment and no-shows at scheduled appointments are subject to a cancellation fee equal to the house call fee.

 A “no show” occurs when a client is not home at the scheduled time of appointment.

 We charge this fee because your appointment reserves our time to be with you and your pets, at your home.
 That time slot is not available for us to offer to other clients in the interim.
 A cancellation within a short time prior to the appointment leaves us with an empty appointment that otherwise could have been offered to other clients, but that cannot easily be filled at the last minute, particularly given the logistics of scheduling appointments geographically.

 We appreciate your understanding and respect for our time and commitment to your pets.

-* Saturdays from 9am to 1pm - Our administrative staff at MVS Pet Care Florida are here on Saturdays between 9am and 1pm to take your calls and help schedule you for the upcoming week.
+* Saturdays from 9am to 1pm - Our administrative staff at MVS Pet Care House Calls is available Saturdays between 9am and 1pm to take your calls and help schedule you for the upcoming week.
 Saturdays are a great time to work with our staff to schedule your visits in advance.